Optional Practical Training (OPT)

 - Part-time OPT authorized summer before last year of school.
 3 months worked.
 After graduation 10 and half months of OPT available.

-To apply for OPT please make an appointment to see the Assistant Director and pick up the forms from the OISS.
+To apply for OPT you must first attend an information session and then make an appointment with the OISS.
 You may download the required form I-765.
-Recent updates and key points to remember while on OPT here.
+Recent updates and key points to remember while on OPT are here.

 What is Optional Practical Training (OPT)?